Article 48 of the Weimar Constitution: Under President Hindenburg

-Article 48 was used by President Paul von Hindenburg in 1930 to deal with the effects of the Great Depression.
+Article 48 was used by President Paul von Hindenburg in 1930 to deal with the effects of the Great Depression in Germany.
 During the spring and summer, Chancellor Heinrich Brüning found his government unable to obtain a parliamentary majority for its financial reform bill, which was voted down by the Reichstag, but the government did not seriously try to negotiate with the parliament to find a modus vivendi.
 Instead, Brüning asked Hindenburg to invoke Article 48 in order to promulgate the bill as an emergency decree and thereby give Brüning's government the authority to act without the consent of the Reichstag.
 When Hindenburg gave his authorization and issued the decree, it was the first time that a bill that had been legislatively rejected was later promulgated by way of executive decree, a tactic whose constitutionality has been questioned.
 On 18 July 1930 the Reichstag repudiated the decree by a vote of 236 to 221, with the Social Democrats, Nazis, German National People's Party and Communists voting in favor.
 Under Article 48, the vote by a majority of the Reichstag members invalidated the presidential decree.
 Brüning then asked Hindenburg to dissolve parliament and call for new elections.
 The Reichstag was accordingly dissolved on 18 July and new elections were scheduled for 14 September 1930.

 Paul von Hindenburg, the second president of the Weimar Republic.
 He used Article 48 109 times in three years, largely as a way to bypass parliament.

 The September 1930 election resulted in increased representation in the Reichstag for the Communists and, most dramatically the Nazis, at the expense of the moderate middle-class parties.
 Forming a parliamentary majority became even more difficult for Brüning.
 In fact, just to conduct the normal business of government, he was forced to invoke Article 48 many more times between 1930 and 1932.
 Subsequent governments under chancellors Franz von Papen and Kurt von Schleicher during the tumultuous year 1932 obtained decrees from Hindenburg under Article 48 when they too found it impossible to obtain a parliamentary majority as the extremist parties on the left and right gained power.
 Altogether, Article 48 was invoked by Hindenburg 109 times from 1930 to 1932: